UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yzhzyyy/README.md

 This is the main page of the mobile app.<br>
 It uses various components such as `Stack`, `SafeAreaView`, `LinearGradient`, `ScrollView`, `ScreenHeaderBtn`, `Search`, and `Pokemon` to create a user interface with a header section and a body section.<br>
 > **Components**<br>
-> * `SafeAreaView`: SafeAreaView is provided by `react-native-safe-area-context`.
+> * `SafeAreaView`: <br>SafeAreaView is provided by `react-native-safe-area-context`.
 It ensures that the content is displayed within the safe areas of the device's screen.
 This is important because on devices like the iPhone X or newer models, the top screen notch can obstruct a portion of the screen.
 SafeAreaView helps prevent content from being obstructed by the device's hardware, and ensures that it is displayed within the visible screen area.
-> * `LinearGradient`: LinearGradient is provided by the `Expo` library for creating a linear gradient effect by specifying a range of colors and positions along a linear axis.
+> * `LinearGradient`: <br>LinearGradient is provided by the `Expo` library for creating a linear gradient effect by specifying a range of colors and positions along a linear axis.
-> * `ScrollView`: ScrollView is provided by  `react-native-gesture-handler`.
+> * `ScrollView`: <br>ScrollView is provided by  `react-native-gesture-handler`.
 It provides a scrollable view for displaying content that is larger than the visible area of the screen.<br> `showsVerticalScrollIndicator={false}` means hide the display of the vertical scroll bar in this component.<br>
-> * `Search` and `Pokemon` are two custom components, which will be explained later.
+> * `ScreenHeaderBtn`,`Search` and `Pokemon` are three custom components, which will be explained later.